The Twins Almanac for July

 July 5, 1965

-The Twins sweep the Red Sox in a doubleheader at Met Stadium, moving into first place where they’ll remain the rest of the season.
+The Twins swept the Red Sox in a doubleheader at Met Stadium on this date in 1965, moving into first place where they’d remain for the rest of the season.

 July 5, 1994